mdeweerd/zha-toolkit/README.md

 aware that the network address can change over time but it is shorter to enter if you know it.

+The same also applies to the `command_data` field when it is used to designate a device.

 ## Events

 All commands support setting event names.
 When set, These events are